WickedSmoke/atlush/README.md

 ### Export Image

-Create a new image file containing the pixel data of all images in the workspace.
+Export Image creates a new image file containing the pixel data of all images in the workspace.

-Packing Tools
+Editing Tools
 -------------

 ### Pack Images